 So what's the point of this mini history lesson?
 If you plan to distribute your Excel/VBA files to other users, it's vitally important that you understand which version of Excel they use.
 People using an older version won't be able to take advantage of features introduced in later versions.
-For example, if you write VBA code that references cell XFD1048576 (the last cell in a workbook), those who use an earlier version will get an error because pre-Excel 2007 worksheets only had 65,536 rows and 255 columns (the last cell is IV65536).
-Excel 2007 also has some new objects, methods, and properties.
-If you use these in your code, users with an older version of Excel will get an error when they run your macro - and you'll get the blame.
+For example, if you write VBA code that references cell XFD1048576 (the last cell in a workbook), those who use a version prior to Excel 2007 will get an error because those pre-Excel 2007 worksheets only had 65,536 rows and 255 columns (the last cell is IV65536).